WalletScrutiny/WalletScrutinyCom/_android/com.chainwallet.app.md

 ---

+## Updates 2024-07-24

+Nothing changed with regards to its source-availability.

-## App Description from Google Play
+## App Description from Google Play 2023-07-02

 > ⁃ Only you control full access to your funds with your security seed phrase as the Chain app is a non-custodial (self-custody) wallet.
 ⁃ Securely store and manage decentralized blockchain cryptocurrencies such as Bitcoin (BTC), Ethereum (ETH), XRP (XRP), Dash (DASH), Monero (XMR), and much more.